Plant circumnutation and its dependence on the gravity response (Plant Rotation) - 09.23.15

 Plant organs, such as stems, leaves, roots, etc., display a helical-bending mode of growth movements known as circumnutation.
 These movements help plant organs find suitable environmental cues.
 The amplitude, period and shape of the circumnutation differ depending on the plant species or organs.
 Although the mechanism for circumnutation is unclear, it has long been argued whether circumunutation is involved with gravitropic response.
 Previously results showed that shoots of weeping morning glory (we1 and we2) are impaired in not only the differentiation of endodermis (gravisensing cells) and gravitropic response, but also winding and circumnutation.
 In addition, results showed reduced circumnutation in the shoots of Arabidopsis and rice mutants defective in gravitropic response.
 These results suggest that circumnutation is tightly related with gravitropic response.
 Also, the results suggest that winding behavior of climbing plants, such as morning glory, may be driven by circumnutation.
 In the proposed spaceflight experiments, the hypothesis that circumnutation requires gravity response, by using microgravity environment in the KIBO module of the International Space Station, is to be investigated.
 Morning glory and rice plants are grown under both µG and 1G conditions on orbit, and their growth is monitored by camera.
 Images downlinked are analyzed for the measurements of plant growth, and nutational movements.
 This experiment enables an opportunity to answer the question whether circumnutation depends on gravity response, or not.
 The results obtained in this study help to establish a model for clarifying molecular aspects of circumnutation, and bring about a development of new technologies to efficiently grow plants under altered gravity conditions in space.

-Future missions to deep space or other planets will require astronauts to grow their own food.
+Future missions to deep space or other planets requires astronauts to grow their own food.
 Several food plants grow in helical shapes, in a process known as circumnutation.
-Understanding how microgravity affects circumnutation and other forms of plant growth will help scientists develop better plant habitats or choose the right plant species.
+Understanding how microgravity affects circumnutation and other forms of plant growth helps scientists develop better plant habitats or choose the right plant species.

 Understanding the mechanisms of plant growth, and the cellular activity involved in climbing plants, could lead to new strategies for growing some food crops efficiently in smaller spaces, or getting more products with less fertilizer.